 - Qualifications

-- Conditions which will be terms for future RFPs or RFQs
+- Conditions that will be terms for future RFPs or RFQs

-- Form to fill in as answer to the RFI
+- Form to fill in as an answer to the RFI

 AcqLinks and Reference: